Streamline Customs Documentation to Avoid Delays and Fees

 - United Kingdom: £15 GBP

 For orders near these thresholds, consider splitting shipments or offering gift options where legally appropriate.
-Always consult with customs experts to ensure compliance with local regulations.
+Always consult with customs experts to ensure compliance with local regulations, since de minimis rules are being tightened in several markets as governments look to close loopholes exploited by low-cost cross-border marketplaces.

 Digital Documentation and Automation